EnterpriseDB/barman/docs/user_guide/commands/barman_cloud/wal_archive.inc.rst

   Override default S3 endpoint URL with the given one.

 ``--aws-irsa``
-  Uses IAM Role Service Account in AWS instead of Profile (e.g. ec2, eks pod).
+  Uses IAM Role Service Account in AWS instead of Profile (running from an eks pod).

 ``-P`` / ``--aws-profile``
   Profile name (e.g. ``INI`` section in AWS credentials file).